xbobekf/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/network/bootstrap/CliqueCoordinatorState.md

 }
 ```
 ## Questions:
- 1. What is the purpose of this code and what is the `alephium` project?
+ 1. What is the purpose of this code and what is the `oxygenium` project?

-This code defines a trait called `CliqueCoordinatorState` that provides functionality for managing a network of brokers in the `alephium` project.
-The `alephium` project is not described in this code, but it is likely a software project related to blockchain or distributed systems.
+This code defines a trait called `CliqueCoordinatorState` that provides functionality for managing a network of brokers in the `oxygenium` project.
+The `oxygenium` project is not described in this code, but it is likely a software project related to blockchain or distributed systems.

 2. What is the `broadcast` method used for and how does it work?